sequenceplanner/unicorn_drivers/README.md

-# UNICORN-ROS2-CONTROLLER
+ROS and ROS2 packages for controller unicorn demo with HRP and SP
-ROS2 ppackages for controlling hrp platform
+* Todo: add links to hrp and sp